 Former FBI agent Jack Schafer adds another layer with the primacy effect.
 This is the idea that the first information you receive about someone shapes how you see everything that follows.

 Schafer describes using this in interrogations.
-Before his partner returned to the room, he’d tell the suspect: “My partner is a human lie detector.
+Before his partner returned to the room, he would tell the suspect: “My partner is a human lie detector.
 He knows when someone is lying.”
 When the partner then gave a skeptical look to the suspect’s denial, the suspect confessed on the spot.

 This same principle works in everyday life.
-If someone tells you “Watch out for Sarah, she’s not trustworthy” before you meet Sarah, you’ll filter everything Sarah does through that label.
-Even if Sarah is perfectly fine, you’ll interpret neutral behavior as suspicious.
+If someone tells you “Watch out for Sarah, she is not trustworthy” before you meet Sarah, you will filter everything Sarah does through that label.
+Even if Sarah is perfectly fine, you will interpret neutral behavior as suspicious.

 Manipulators use the primacy effect all the time.
-They poison the well before you’ve had a chance to form your own opinion.
+They poison the well before you have had a chance to form your own opinion.

 Recommended read: The Like Switch by Jack Schafer.
 An ex-FBI agent’s guide to reading people and understanding the hidden signals that shape first impressions.